Techgrounds-Cloud-9/cloud-9-Atalla90/Project/V1.0/README.md

 ## Welcome to Atalla-Techgrounds project V1.0
--This is a Python IaC project using AWS CDK.
+-This is an IaC project using AWS CDK in Python.
 -This app deploys an AWS infrastructure consisting of:
 A) 2 VPC's in region eu-central-1(Frankfurt), as the AZ's where the subnets would reside are AZ's of that region.
 To change the region you'll have to change the AZ's in the code accordingly.
 CIDR-blocks used for the VPC's are 10.10.10.0/24 and 10.20.20.0/24.
 B) Each VPC spans two AZ's (eu-central-1a, eu-central-1b) with one public subnet in each AZ.
 The subnets have the CIDR Mask /25.